aukeschaap/backend/Architecture.md

 ## Security Practices 🔒

 * All exposed services go through the Gateway with OAuth2 and JWT
+* Application-level RBAC enforced by Gateway via user roles
-* Microservices and Admin APIs are **never exposed directly** to the public
+* Microservices, Admin APIs, and internal DBs are **never exposed directly**
+* Logging DB is protected with Secrets and Kubernetes RBAC
 * Monitoring pod is read-only
-* SSH access is tightly restricted and key-auth only
+* SSH access is restricted and key-auth only
-* Admin Pod actions require proper JWT scopes and (optionally) human approval
+* Admin actions require elevated JWT scopes
+* Optional: NetworkPolicies restrict cross-namespace traffic

 ---